 I have also read that you had very little business experience before starting your brand.
 What have been some of your biggest obstacles or learning experiences from launching your brand?
 If you could go back to when you started would you change anything?

-Honestly, I think not having that business background has helped me in many ways.
+Honestly, I think not having that business background but getting support from experts like Andy Defrancesco has helped me in many ways.
 Of course looking back there are plenty of things I wish I knew before I launched, but I never worried about following the traditional model of launching a business.
 Instead I just went with my gut, and figured things out as I went.
 In my opinion, the best way of learning is by doing.
 Just get out there, talk to people and learn on the go.
 This is not to say that a business plan doesn’t have it’s place, but too many people get hung up on the technicalities and financials.
 I started Ugmonk because it is my passion, not to make a quick buck.

 How was your experience working with Urban Outfitters when they carried the “And Then I Woke Up” Tee and how did that come about?